Start9Labs/documentation/site/source/user-manual/initial-setup.rst

 - Red - Power.
 This will be on solid when powered up and running normally.
 - Green - SD Card.
 This will display when there is SD Card activity, such as during OS installation.
 It may be off, flashing, or on solid during normal operation.

-Server One (model 2023 and older) has 2 additional lights:
+Server One (2022) has 2 additional lights:

 - Blue power button - Power.
 This will be on solid when powered up and running normally.
 - Blue drive light - SSD.
 This will display when there is SSD activity.
 It may be off, flashing, or on solid during normal operation.